If you're just starting out with Facebook Advertising, the Saved Audiences or ‘Interest’ based audiences is where you want to start.

 I know they’re 90% male so I’m going to put that in there.
 Now we’ve got 46 million people targeted.

-Okay, so now what I might start to do is I put in electric guitar as an interest, now we’re down to 3.8 million people.
+Okay, so now what I might start to do is I put in electric guitar as an interest and we’re down to 3.8 million people.

 ‘AND’ is most important thing about Facebook Saved Audiences.